 Here are some recent cybersecurity specialist salary snapshots from leading online employment and cybersecurity websites:

-Search “cyber security specialist $100,000” on LinkedIn and you fill find thousands of high-paying jobs from across the country and beyond.
+Search “cyber security specialist $100,000” on LinkedIn and you find a cornucopia of high-paying jobs from across the country.
 The same is true on all of the leading employment websites.

 Cybersecurity Specialist Employment Outlook

 The U.S. Bureau of Labor Statistics is a trusted source of information about countless job categories and includes listings packed with data about the future job outlook for a wide variety of occupations.
-The cybersecurity job sector is booming, but this has happened relatively recently and the BLS has been slow to catch up.
-At the present time, the only cybersecurity position it tracks is also one of the most common — information security analyst.
+At the present time, one of the few cybersecurity positions it tracks is also one of the most common — information security analyst.

-It is a position (average annual salary: $99,730) whose core responsibilities overlap in some areas with those of the cybersecurity specialist, and the BLS is projecting job growth of 32% between now and 2028.
-The rate of job growth is much faster than the average for other occupations, because organizations across all industries are discovering they “need to increase their information security capabilities in the face of growing cybersecurity threats.”
+It is a position (average annual salary: $102,600) whose core responsibilities overlap in some areas with those of the cybersecurity specialist, and the BLS is projecting job growth of 33% between now and 2030.
+The rate of job growth is much faster than the average for other occupations because organizations across all industries are discovering they “need to increase their information security capabilities in the face of growing cybersecurity threats.”

 Cybersecurity Specialist – Skills Needed